Know the facts about the North Carolina death penalty.

 - The last execution in North Carolina was in 2006.
 Concerns about systemic racial bias and the state’s lethal injection procedure led to a suspension of executions.

-- In the modern era, nine people have gotten the death penalty in North Carolina and been exonerated.
+- In the modern era, ten people have gotten the death penalty in North Carolina and been exonerated.

 - For every five people executed in North Carolina, one innocent person has been removed from death row.